adriansgrrx/Stacks-Queues-and-Priority-Queues/README.md

 a DSA activity

 Src: https://realpython.com/queue-in-python/ <br>
 NOTE: "realpython_math" contains all the source code.
 The main reason of this extraction is to get "roadmap.dot" for data examination.
-All this are for educational purposes only.  <br>
+All this are for educational purposes only.  <br><br>
 In this repository you will find several python files.
 Files with "_test.py" on its filename indicates class testers. <br>
 <br>
 To give summary:<br>